skryl/mmf/README.md

 # Mmf

-A Ruby REST Client for the MapMyFitness API
+A Ruby REST Client for the MapMyFitness API.
+[Here](http://skryl.org) is how I use it.

 ## Installation